jg925/ece3400_2019-team10/labs/lab2.md

 }
 ```

 The following video shows that the 950 Hz frequency is able to be correctly detected.
-One video shows what happens
+The first video shows what happens
-when a 950 Hz tone is played, and the other shows what happens when an 850 Hz tone is played.
+when a 950 Hz tone is played, and the second shows what happens when an 850 Hz tone is played.

 <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/HY07C-CH3QI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>